-🚨 BREAKING: An EMERGENCY protest has broken out in the middle of Boston as protesters are furious over Trump's actions in Iran pic.twitter.com/dB12vRN8nl— Mass Daily News (@MassDailyNews) February 28, 2026
+🚨 BREAKING: An EMERGENCY protest has broken out in the middle of Boston as protesters are furious over Trump's actions in Iran pic.twitter.com/dB12vRN8nl

-President Trump announced the launch of "major combat operations" in an 8-minute video posted to Truth Social early Saturday, saying the mission was to destroy Iran's military capabilities and permanently eliminate the threat of a nuclear weapon.
+President Trump announced the launch of "major combat operations" in a video posted to Truth Social early Saturday, saying the mission was to destroy Iran's military capabilities and permanently eliminate the threat of a nuclear weapon.

-Iran's Foreign Minister Abbas Araghchi told NBC that Khamenei and President Masoud Pezeshkian are alive "as far as I know."
+Iran's Foreign Minister Abbas Araghchi initially told NBC that Khamenei and President Masoud Pezeshkian were alive "as far as I know."
+Iranian state media later confirmed Khamenei's death.

 Israel said it had worked with the US for months to plan the operation.
 The US had assembled a massive fleet including the aircraft carriers USS Abraham Lincoln and USS Gerald R. Ford to pressure Tehran into a deal on its nuclear program.
 When talks failed, the military option went live.

-Iran's Revolutionary Guard launched counterattacks within hours, firing drones and missiles at Israel and targeting US military installations in Bahrain, Kuwait and Qatar.
+Iran's Revolutionary Guard launched counterattacks within hours, firing drones and missiles at Israel and targeting US military installations in Bahrain, Kuwait, Qatar, the UAE and Jordan.
 Israeli military said Iran fired "dozens" of missiles, with many intercepted and no serious injuries.
 Emergency services reported 89 people with minor injuries.

 Iranian state media reported at least 201 people killed and more than 700 injured in the strikes.
-Iran's state TV reported at least 85 killed when a girls' school in southern Iran was struck, a claim the US military said it was "looking into."
+Iran's state TV reported more than 80 killed when a girls' school in southern Iran was struck, a claim the US military said it was "looking into."
 Iran is in a near-total internet blackout, according to advocacy group NetBlocks, making independent verification impossible.

 Trump urged Iranians to rise up against their government: "When we are finished, take over your government.
 It will be yours to take.
 This will be probably your only chance for generations."